last updated: 2013-05-08

 Depends on: nothing

-Important notice: you can now choose between two alternative implementations: Building the one or the other under Windows is absolutely a plain and easy task.
+Building under Windows is absolutely a plain and easy task.

 make